 This blog aims to help you come across the following:

 Let’s discuss some of the soft skills for a resume that are necessary and can be added for most job profiles.

 Soft Skills for a Resume

 Before reading about the core technical and other skills to list on a resume for respective jobs, you will read about some of the most significant soft skills that are looked for by recruiters.
 This list of skills will help you build your resume and make your resume stand out.
-These soft skills or the personal skills for resume are skills you have acquired over the years without any particular work experience.
+These soft skills, or the personal skills for a resume are skills you have acquired over the years without any particular work experience.
 The top 14 soft skills to put on a resume are listed below:

 - Public speaking